Company Registration

 Yes, absolutely.
 Depending on what you would like to do, you can change pretty much everything on a company after its registered as long as you follow the correct procedure.
 It is important to advise CIPC of any changes to your company such as address, financial year end and any Director changes.

-This is entirely dependent on CIPC and what their turnaround time is.
+This is entirely dependent on CIPC and what their current turnaround time is.
 Sometimes it can take a day but it usually doesn’t take longer than a week.
 Most (Pty) Ltds are processed within a week from submission.

 We will send you all of your documents in a PDF format via email.
 They are; CoR 14.3 (Company Registration Certificate), CoR 14.1 (Notice of Incorporation), CoR 14.1A (Notice of Directors), CoR 15.1A (Memorandum of Incorporation), Share Certificates, Minutes of the Inaugural Meeting, FICA complaint Shareholders Declaration.
 These are all the documents you will need to open a business bank account for your company.